PayCargo/Docs/source/index.html.md

 direction | String | "Inbound" / "Outbound"
-createdDate | Date | Date transaction was created lastModifiedDate | Date | Date transaction was last modified userId | Int | Optional (for user authenticated accounts) Unique identfier of the user in Paycargo system who created the transaction modifiedByUserId | Int | Unique identifier of the user in Paycargo system who last modified the transaction shipperRefNumber | String | Optional reference number used by Payers / Vendors customerRefNumber | String | Optional reference number used by Payers / Vendors
+createdDate | Date | Date transaction was created lastModifiedDate | Date | Date transaction was last modified userId | Int | Required (Optional for user authenticated accounts) Unique identfier of the user in Paycargo system who created the transaction modifiedByUserId | Int | Unique identifier of the user in Paycargo system who last modified the transaction shipperRefNumber | String | Optional reference number used by Payers / Vendors customerRefNumber | String | Optional reference number used by Payers / Vendors